ovh/docs/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-azure-ad/guide.en-gb.md

 ![Entra ID SSO step 9](images/azure_ad_sso_9.png){.thumbnail}

-Let's add UPN attribute (User Principal Name) to SAML infos, so as to inform OVHcloud about user's email.
+You now need to add a UPN (User Principal Name) attribute to SAML infos, in order to inform OVHcloud about the user's email.
 This step is mandatory.

 Click on `Add a new claim`{.action} in the top menu.

-Fill `Name`{.action} field with `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/upn`{.action}.
+Fill in the `Name`{.action} field with `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/upn`.

-Fill `Source attribute`{.action} field with `user.mail`{.action}.
+Fill in the `Source attribute`{.action} field with `user.mail`{.action}.

-You should now have something looking like the following screen:
+Your interface should look like the following:

 ![Azure AD SSO saisie UPN](images/azure_ad_sso_9bis.png){.thumbnail}

-click on `Save`{.action}
+Click on `Save`{.action}.

-Let's now declare the attribute for user group.
+Let's now declare the attribute for the user group.

 Click on `Add a group claim`{.action} in the top menu.